 Governance and Security Program

 The Governance and Security Program of Excellence at LACC fosters the discussion of democratic governance, security, and development in modern Latin America and the Caribbean.
-LACC's Security and Governance Program of Excellence was established in recognition of the breadth of year-round undergraduate and graduate course offerings across disciplines on the topic, unique depth of LACC affiliated faculty expertise, and variety of active sponsored programs related to security and governance.
+LACC's Governance and Security Program of Excellence was established in recognition of the breadth of year-round undergraduate and graduate course offerings across disciplines on the topic, unique depth of LACC affiliated faculty expertise, and variety of active sponsored programs related to governance and security.

-LACC's Security and Governance Program includes but is not limited to the following projects:
+LACC's Governance and Security Program includes but is not limited to the following projects: